kolstr/thyroid-level-tracker/README.md

 1. Enter the date of your blood test
 2. Input your FT3, FT4, and TSH values
-3. Optionally add your L-Thyroxin dosage
+3. Optionally add your L-Thyroxin dosage (for hypothyroidism treatment)
+4. Optionally add your Thyreostatica dosage (for hyperthyroidism treatment - e.g., Methimazole, Carbimazole)
-4. Click "Add Measurement"
+5. Click "Add Measurement"

 ### Configuring Normal Ranges